Investigations and Enforcement

 What is the scope of our investigation?

-The scope of the investigation may be driven by an event, like a subpoena, complaint by a whistleblower, or directive from the audit committee of the board.
+The scope of the investigation may be driven by an event, like a subpoena, complaint by a whistleblower, or directive from the audit committee of the board – those looking to blow the whistle on their employers may want to go here to learn about a Californian law form and the ways in which they can protect whistleblowers from retaliation.
 It also may be determined by senior management at its discretion.
 For example, the scope might be: export transactions involving a distributor, unlicensed exports of a particular product, a specific transaction, misclassification of company products, unlicensed technology transfers to foreign nationals, or diversion of products to an embargoed destination.
 Notwithstanding how the scope is defined, the typical investigation would not include activity barred by the applicable statute of limitations.

 Who is on our investigating team?

 The decision of whom to include in the investigating team involves a balancing of interests.
 On the one hand, we want to include key personnel, like the general counsel, the trade compliance director or manager, and perhaps members of the internal audit staff.
 On the other hand, we want to ensure that the investigating team is limited to personnel who are neither involved in any potential corporate wrongdoing nor so large as to possibly compromise the confidentiality of the investigation.
 Once identified, we will issue the company a formal letter setting forth the core investigating team.

 How do we protect the attorney client privilege?